-If you are out walking on an early winter morning, you might be lucky enough to see some of nature’s most beautiful and ephemeral sights: hair ice and frost flowers, both snow-white and delicate against the dull forest floor.
+If you are out walking on a winter morning, you might be lucky enough to see some of nature’s most beautiful and ephemeral sights: hair ice and frost flowers, both snow-white and delicate against the dull forest floor.
 [Read more…] about Hair Ice and Frost Flowers

 That’s common mistletoe (Viscum album), which one botanical dispatch from the 1800s called “perhaps the most distinguished plant in the flora of England.”
 It’s found in broadleaf trees across Europe, and its associations with protection and fertility trace back to at least the Ancient Greeks and Celtic Druids.
 [Read more…] about Eastern Dwarf Mistletoe: A Hemiparasitic Hydrostatic Time Bomb

 A Delaware County, NY man reported missing over the summer may not have wanted to be found.
 Reported missing on August 31st after failing to return home, multiple law enforcement agencies searched for the man and his vehicle.
 [Read more…] about Missing Man Found Unlawfully Harvesting Wild Ginseng

 Nearly everyone has enjoyed the several products derived from the fruit of the cranberry, but few people are familiar with the ecology of this interesting plant or the role it has played in many local economies and histories.

 Today the cranberry industry is an important. part of the agricultural economy only in Massachusetts, New Jersey, and Wisconsin.
 But many other parts of the country were at one time involved in cranberry production.
 [Read more…] about Cranberry Bogs of Long Island: Some History & Natural History